TMJ Pain Treatment By The Best Jaw Pain Experts In Malaysia

-In this type of derangement, the articular disc can become displaced in any given direction.
-The articular disc is a thin, oval plate, placed between the two bony surfaces of the TMJ (Jaw Joint).
+In this type of disorder, the articular disc can become displaced in any given direction.
+The articular disc is a thin, oval plate placed between the two bony surfaces of the TMJ (Jaw Joint).
 To be exact, the articular disc lies between the condyle of the mandible and the mandibular fossa.
-The mandibular fossa is a depression in the zygomatic process of the Temporal bone, for the mandible.
+The mandibular fossa is a depression in the zygomatic process of the Temporal bone for the jaw.

-Articular disc displacement can cause significant pain and loss of range.
-The jaw of patients with an articular disc displacement may deviate towards the affected side.
+Articular disc displacement can cause significant TMJ pain (TMJ ear pain) and loss of range.
+The jaw of patients with an articular disc displacement may deviate from the affected side.
 There will be no clicking sound, but often the patient may report there was a click at the time when their jaw locked.

 As we mentioned, earlier arthritis is common in patients with a TMD.
 Two types of arthritic processes can affect the TMJ:

 - Degenerative Arthritis

 - Inflammatory Arthritis

 Degenerative arthritis – Degenerative arthritic processes are common in most chronic cases of jaw pain.
 Arthritis present on plain X-ray films or OPG as flattening of the condylar head.
 The MRI can give more information about the osteophytic formations with views in both open and closed positions.
 Crepitus is common in those who have degenerative arthritis.
 Degenerative arthritis of the jaw is an intra-articular cause of TMD: often seen in those over the age of 50.
 However, younger adults with a history of trauma may also have degenerative arthritis.
 And as such, we encourage all jaw pain sufferers to visit one of our centers for accurate diagnosis and jaw pain treatments before it progresses to the degenerative arthritis stage.